 This article is about bandwidth.
-If you can identify birds and know a few things about them, then your outdoor activities will be more meaningful and enjoyable, because instead of calling every flying vertebrate a “bird” (or a bat, in North America), you have more context and therefore a greater understanding of the same experiences as the person next to you with no knowledge about birds.
+If you can identify birds and know a few things about them, then your outdoor activities will be more meaningful and enjoyable, because instead of calling every flying vertebrate a “bird” (or a bat, in North America), you have more context and therefore a greater understanding of the same experiences than the person next to you with no knowledge about birds.
 You have more bandwidth.
 You’re more alive.
 You’re less likely to buy wild land and pave it with asphalt or concrete.
 You’re less likely to be bored.
 You need less to be happy.

 And that, I think, is what birding is really about.
 I hardly ever go out just to birdwatch anymore.
 I birdwatch while I’m running, cycling, or hiking.
 It adds a lot of depth and interest to these experiences.
 I feel more alive for knowing what’s going on.